tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 <br>

-Again, the central limit theorem says that despite the shape of the population distribution, the sampling distribution will be normally distributed as long as the sample size n, is large enough (typically 30 or more).
+Again, the central limit theorem says that despite the shape of the population distribution, the sampling distribution will be normally distributed with a mean equal to the population mean, as long as the sample size n, is large enough (typically 30 or more).
 Let's build some sampling distributions and check it out.

 ```python
 # randomly pick 5 people from the above population, take their average, and repeat 10 times